Orukxu/SpamThrottle/SpamThrottle/Readme.txt

 	Vanilla_1.9 (25/04/2016): Added QQ filtering into the Chinese message filter option.
 If turned on, filters messages with a QQ address.
 Also added normalization of some obfuscated letters.

 	Vanilla_1.9a (15/06/2016): Additional anti-obfuscation for UTF-8 2-byte characters codes masquerading as english characters.
 Also added another gold seller site to the default block list.

+	Vanilla_1.10 (20/06/2016): Added code to handle multiple windows, written by github’s sipertruk.
+Thanks mate!
+Also added some more anti-obfuscation code.

 Acknowledgements:
 	This addon was originally inspired by ASSFilter, created by Yewbacca.